test-fullautomation/python-genpackagedoc/README.rst

 How to use
 ----------

-The main goal of ``GenPackageDoc`` is to document Python sources that are stored within a repository.
+``GenPackageDoc`` provides a toolchain to generate documentation out of Python sources that are stored within a repository.
 ``GenPackageDoc`` is also designed to be able to consider setup informations of a repository.

 The impact is: There is a deep relationship between the repository containing the sources to be documented, and the sources and the configuration